elastic/kibana/src/core/MIGRATION.md

   getBar(): string
 }

-interface PluginsSetup {
+export interface PluginsSetup {
-  __legacy: {
-    foo: FooSetup
+  // Once we start dependending on NP plugins we'll add their types here }

+export type DemoPluginSetup = {
+  getDemoBar: () => string;
 }
-}

-export type DemoPluginSetup = ReturnType<Plugin['setup']>;

 export class Plugin {
-  public setup(core: DemoPluginCoreSetup, plugins: PluginsSetup) {
+  public setup(core: CoreSetup, plugins: PluginsSetup, __LEGACY: LegacySetup) {
+    // We're still using the legacy Elasticsearch and http router here, but we're now accessing
+    // these services in the same way a NP plugin would: injected into the setup function.
+It's
+    // also obvious that these dependencies needs to be removed by migrating over to the New
+    // Platform services exposed through core.
     const serverFacade: ServerFacade = {
       plugins: {
-        // We're still using the legacy Elasticsearch here, but we're now accessing it
-        // the same way a NP plugin would, via core.
-Later, we'll swap this out for the
-        // actual New Platform service.
-        elasticsearch: core.__legacy.elasticsearch
+        elasticsearch: __LEGACY.plugins.elasticsearch
       }
     }

-    // HTTP functionality from legacy platform, accessed in a way that's compatible with
-    // NP conventions even if not 100% the same core.__legacy.route({
+    __LEGACY.route({
       path: '/api/demo_plugin/search',
       method: 'POST',
       async handler(request) {